fedoralife/Imguitemplate/README.md

 # Provide instructions for building the project
-zenity --info --title="Build Instructions" --text="To build the project, follow these steps:
 1. Open a terminal.
 2. Navigate to the project directory.
 3. Run the following commands: